17 Best YouTube Video Editors for Beginners in 2023

 11. Do YouTubers pay their editors?

-Yes, if they aren’t editing videos for YouTube themselves, they will pay an outside editor.
+Yes, if they don’t have the time or know-how to edit YouTube videos themselves, they will pay an outside editor.

 For instance, a popular YouTuber who is bringing in lots of money and has little time available would probably find it beneficial to hire an outside editor, even if they have video editing experience.